 Another important factor for many students is the program cost.
 According to the National Center for Education Statistics, the average cost of undergraduate education in the U.S was estimated to be $16,757 at public institutions, $43,065 at private non-profit institutions and $23,775 at private for-profit institutions during the 2015-2016 academic year.
-Obviously, tuition cost can vary widely from school to school.
-In addition to school type, other factors that can influence program cost are a school's geographic location, reputation, a student's residence status, and whether a student takes online courses.
+Obviously, tuition costs can vary widely from school to school.
+In addition to school type, other factors that can influence program costs are a school's geographic location, reputation, a student's residency status, and whether a student takes online courses.
 In some cases, earning your bachelor's degree online can be more cost-effective than a traditional on-campus program, particularly when you factor in the cost savings on housing and commuting to campus.

 Whether you are considering an online program or an on-campus program, make sure to research the total cost of any program.
 That includes tuition, mandatory fees, estimated cost of books and materials, and housing costs.
-Take the time to contact your school's financial aid officers to ask about scholarships, grants, work study opportunities, student loans, and other programs that can save you money and make your degree program more affordable.
+Take the time to contact your school's financial aid officers to ask about scholarships, grants, work-study opportunities, student loans, and other programs that can save you money and make your degree program more affordable.

 Admissions requirements for online bachelor's in communication programs are the same as their on-campus counterparts, which include: